31 Best Gluten-Free Restaurants in San Francisco in 2026

 13. Mariposa Baking Company

-One of the most beloved gluten-free restaurants San Francisco locals swear by isn’t a full restaurant at all: it’s a bakery.
-The Mariposa Baking Company’s stall in the Ferry Building is a must-stop for anyone seeking celiac-safe breads, pastries and breakfast bites made with care.
+One of the most beloved gluten-free restaurants in San Francisco isn’t a full restaurant at all: it’s a bakery.
+The Mariposa Baking Company stall in the Ferry Building is a must-stop for anyone seeking celiac-safe breads, pastries and breakfast bites made with care.

 The Vibe